The One Thing Every Room Needs (But Most Are Missing)

 It is lack of structure.

-More specifically, the absence of an Emotional Anchor.
+More specifically, the absence of a clear Focal Priority.

 Without it: